osamuaoki/nanoBoot/README.md

 If this bootloader is started, you should see "Atmel".

-Please note, this bootloader turns on LED upon starting.
+Please note, now this bootloader turns on LED just before sending device ID.
+Thus monitoring of USB is now optional.

-(Sometimes LED is on but the loader sign as "Atmel" doesn't show up on `lsusb`.
-If so, try more reset button presses.)
+(If LED doesn't turn on even after 10 second wait for any reason, press the RESET button again.)

 Then program MCU with, e.g., a `LED.hex` firmware as: